 Death Dr S. King Gibson.

-Another name has been added to the list of our lamented dead.
-Dr. S. King Gibson, a member of the Butler Guards, died at Farfax, Va., of typhoid fever on the 2d inst.
+Another name has been added to the list of ur lamented dead.
+Dr. S. King Gibson, a member of the Butler Guards, died at Farfax.
+Va., of typhoid fever on the 2d inst.
 His re mains were brought home and were interred at Milford on Sunday before last.
-The Doctor was a young man, and had but a short while previous to volunteering commenced the practice of medicine.
-By attention and skill he was fast gaining the confidence of the people, and making for himself a name in his profession In Virginia he won the esteem of his comrades by his very kind attentions to the sick and his goodness of heart.
-It was while ministering to his sick comrades that he took family are our heartfelt sympathies - Enter-
+The Doctor was a young man, and had but a short while previous to volunteering commenced the praclice of medicine.
+By attention and skill be was fast gaining the confidence of the people, and making for himself a name in his profession In Virginia he won the esteem of his comrades by his very kind attentions to the sick and his goodness of heart.
+It was while ministering to his sick comrades that he took the fever of which he died.
+With his bereaved family are our heartfelt sympathies - Enter-

-Rebet Hash.
+Rebel Hash.

-A correspondent of the Southern Patriot writes from Flint Hill, Va., August 30th, says a better spirit seems to pervade the camp than formerly-every body seems to be contented and happy-the sick are improving-experience in the cooking department has created a great prejudice against flap jacks and belligerant soup and rebel hash is now all the rage, for green corn and Irish potatoes are abuna tribute to the nobe men and women who are here in that capacity.
-Many of them are the realthiest and most arist cratic citizens of the neighborhood, while others represent nearly every State in the Southern Confederacy While I write, I have in my minds eye one of State in the Southern Confederacy he uncorked at a every bedside.
-The patie .ts looked upon her as she moved here and there with a kind word for one, a soothing of the brow for another, a softening of the pi the third, and kindly caress or token of recognition for all, as a sort of mother, and I could see their eyes fondly follow her footsteps as if, while she were present they were under the shadow of some protecting wing, and she was good-good in the largest sense of the term.
+A correspondent of the Southern Patriot writes from Flint Hill, Va., August 30th, says a better spirit seems to pervade the camp than formerly-every body seems to be contented and happy-the sick are improving-experience in the cooking department has created a Wynne, Miss Fannie Ballinger, Miss Betsy great prejudice against flop jacks and belligerant soup and rebel hash is now all the rage, for green corn and Irish potatoes are abuna tribute to the noble men and women who are here in that capacity.
+Many of them are the realthiest and most arist cratic citizens of the neighborhood, while others represent nearly every State in the Southern Confederacy every State in the Southern Confederacy.
+While I write, I have in my minds eye one of omen, who seemed to car ry in her bosom a bottle of sunshine, which he uncorked at a every bedside.
+The patie .ts looked upon her as she moved here and there with a kind word for one, a soothing of the brow for another, a softening of the pillow for the third, and kindly caress or token of recognition for all, as a sort of mother, and I could see their eyes fondly follow her footsteps as if, while she were present they were under the shadow of some protecting wing, and she was good-good in the largest sense of the term.
 Everybody around her seemed to feel and recognize it the moment they came within her gentle influence.
-She had that genius of ad-ministration, which is the special province of ertain women, marked even among her helpful sisters by a soft, low voice, a quiet footfail, a light hand, a cheerful smile, and a ready self surrender to the objects of her care. was neither young nor pretty, but there was an invitation in the large blue benevolent eye. and the bright expressive face, which appeare to beckon you to come into her heart. never forget her as long as I live and no doubt many a wounded man on his return home will likewise carry with him to the grave the memory of the good woman who, without money and without price," was to him in his darkest hours as a mother to her dearest child
+She had that genius of administration, which is the special province of certain women, marked even among her helpful sisters by a soft, low voice, a quiet footfall, a light hand, a cheerful smile, and a ready self surrender to the objects of her care.
+She was neither young nor pretty, but there was an invitation in the large blue benevolent eye. and the bright expressive face, which appeared to beckon you to come into her heart never forget her as long as I nive and no doubt many a wounded man on his return home will likewise carry with him to the grave the memo ry of the good woman who, without money and ithout price," was to him in his darkest hours as a mother to her dearest child